Suspended Prince George’s officer indicted on charges of assaulting driver during traffic stop

 “We want our residents to feel safe.
 And that is why I have promised to always hold everyone accountable for their actions no matter their position and that includes law enforcement officers,” Prince George’s State’s Attorney Aisha Braveboy said in a statement.

+Black allegedly assaulted the man by “striking him with a closed fist,” according to indictment papers.
+In a second assault, the jury alleges that Black assaulted the man by “pushing him onto a guardrail” and “placing his hand” near the man’s neck, according to indictment papers.

-The Prince George’s County Police Department said it referred the case to prosecutors after Black’s commanders conducted a use-of-force review into the traffic stop and requested an internal investigation, according to police.
+County police said they referred the case to prosecutors after Black’s commanders conducted a use-of-force review into the traffic stop and requested an internal investigation, according to police.

 “It’s important for the community to know that in this case, a fellow officer intervened on behalf of the driver during the traffic stop,” Prince George’s County Police Chief Malik Aziz said in a statement.
 “Corporal Black’s commanders reviewed evidence and based on that review, referred the case to Internal Affairs for an investigation.”

 Black started in the department in 2002 and was assigned to the Bureau of Patrol before his suspension, police said.
-He was named one of the county’s Officers of the Year in 2014 for his pursuit of a gunman who killed his 3-year-old daughter.
+He was named one of the county’s Officers of the Year in 2014.

 How breakdowns in oversight allowed Prince George’s to rack up a $26 million bill on a police lawsuit